Before we begin, let's remember that personalization and segmentation are related terms, but notably different. How? Take a look at the definitions:

 Don’t believe me?

-According to Campaign Monitor, emails with personalized subject lines are 26% more likely to be opened, and three out of four marketers say targeted personalization increases customer engagement.
+Emails with personalized subject lines are 26% more likely to be opened, and three out of four marketers say targeted personalization increases customer engagement.

 Here’s how marketers at organizations big and small can get started with personalization and segmentation.